|

 the film becomes unfocused and loses depth.
 The problems start

-already in the first part of the film, which is dealing with the
+already in the first part of the film, which deals with the

 execution of the attacks themselves.
 Although well-made and to the